fable-compiler/Fable/docs/compatibility.md

 for performance, but this means adding and removing operations are mutable, so a bit of care is needed when manipulating them.
 `System.Collections.Generic.Dictionary` compile to ES6 `Map` too,

-> TODO: Some methods in `Set`, like `isProperSubsetOf`, still need to be implemented.

 ## Async
 `async computation expressions` work as expected.
 However, `RunSynchronously` is not available and, as JS is single-threaded, `Start` and `StartImmediate` will have the same effect.